 School-based transitions such as: * starting school * changing classes or key stages * passing on to secondary school * changes in personal circumstances or experiences * passing through puberty simple change in timetable or their activity in the classroom * bereavement * Working with new people/children A school based transition acknowledge of planning and developing, for example starting school is a key stage in a child’s life because a child needs to start school in order to get an education.
 Learning outcome: 3.
 2 Identify transitions that only some children and young people may experience e.
 G. Bereavement In some cases, transitions may occur when children and young people are not prepared for, and these can be difficult to manage if you do not have policies and procedures in place for dealing with them.
 For example: Bereavement: Even if it has been expected, the death of a close friend or family member may be very traumatic for a child or young person.
 The child’s school teachers have a duty to morally support and help pupils’ deal with bereavement.

 Transitions that child and young people face can be:

 * Emotional: affected by personal experiences, for example bereavement or the divorce or separation of parents * Physical: moving too new home, class or school

 * Intellectual: moving from one type of organization to another, for example from nursery to school, primary school to secondary school, secondary school to college or allege to university

 * Physiological: going through puberty or a long-term medical condition.

 2. Learning outcome: Describe with examples how transitions may affect children and young people’s behavior and development Transitions may affect children and young people’s behavior and development in different ways.
 They may: * become quite and withdrawn * be very anxious * start to demonstrate uncharacteristic behavior * become attention seeking.
-If they do not receive support, their social and emotional development may also be affected, as transition can potentially be traumatic for children.
+If they do not receive support, their social and may also be affected, as transition can potentially be traumatic for children.